ppy/osu-wiki/news/2023/2023-09-30-new-featured-artist-1914.md

 ### 1914 - Arrival.
 The Meuse-Argonne

-Experience [the map from the video above](https://osu.ppy.sh/beatmapsets/1734521) hosted by [nebuwua](https://osu.ppy.sh/users/14729352) for yourself!
+Experience [the map from the video above](https://osu.ppy.sh/beatmapsets/1734521) hosted by ::nebuwua::{ user-id=14729352 } for yourself!

 <audio controls>
     <source src="https://assets.ppy.sh/artists/382/The Blind Leading The Blind/1914 - Arrival.
 The Meuse-Argonne.mp3">